 - Work your 3 single crochet corner stitches into each marked stitch.

 - Keep moving the markers so that they are ready for the next round.

-If you don’t need such a solid rectangle, and would prefer something more decorative, how about a Granny Rectangle?
+If you don’t need such a solid rectangle and would prefer something more decorative, how about a Granny crochet rectangle?
 This is a quick and easy way to make a very large rectangle that will fit perfectly on a bed, like a blanket.
 You can also use it to make multiple small rectangles to stitch together for the blanket, or to make rectangular shapes for bags or purses.

 - Chain 11

 - Work 1 double crochet in the 3rd chain from hook.